-Back pain is the number one health complaint in North America, affecting 80% of us at one time or another.
+Back and neck pain are frequent complaints in North America that affect 80% of us at one time or another.
 The SpineMED spinal decompression protocol is an FDA approved, non-surgical treatment designed to correct the cause of your back and neck pain.

 SpineMED Protocol is effective treatment for: